quentinsf/IMAPdedup/README.md

 You can specify multiple folders to work on, and it work through them in order and will delete, in the later folders, duplicates of messages that it has found either in those folders or in earlier ones.

+# Use with a config file

+Michael Haggerty made some small changes to facilitate calling imapdedup from a script (e.g., from a cron job).
+Instead of running it directly, create a wrapper script that can be as simple as:

+    #! /usr/bin/env python

+    import imapdedup

+    class options:
+        server = 'imap.example.com'
+        port = None
+        ssl = True
+        user = 'me'
+        password = 'Pa$$w0rd'
+        verbose = False
+        dry_run = False
+        use_checksum = False
+        use_id_in_checksum = False
+        just_list = False

+    mboxes = [
+        'INBOX',
+        'Some other mailbox',
+        ]

+    imapdedup.process(options, mboxes)

+This is nice because it doesn't require a password to be passed to the program via a command-line argument, where it could be seen by other users of the system.
+(This short startup file could be made read-only.)

 ## Acknowledgements etc

 For more information, please see [the page on Quentin's site](http://qandr.org/quentin/software/imapdedup).